 I am of course not talking about Summoner’s Rift, but the Genting Casino next to the Birmingham NEC.

-I’m not surprised why so many UK esports types like gambling at LAN.
+I’m not surprised why so many UK esports types like gambling with no deposit bonus codes from NDR at LAN.
 It makes for a nice change of pace from the BYOC hall, ‘Spoons and live esports matches; it’s a good way to relax and unwind.
 And perhaps most of all, it’s an opportunity to improve the prize pools grassroots esports has to offer (though it’s not nearly so bad nowadays, what with the salaries starting to trickle in).

 I think I notice more familiar faces in the casino than I do in the NEC.
 It’s easy to miss people in those dark, long LAN halls, but you’ve got no escape in a bright, compact casino.
 Everyone’s here: players, streamers, admins, casters, GAME business execs, Furndog drunk off his tits.
 FrozenDawn chatting the world up.

 For a nosy hack like me, I bloody love it.

 Walking into the casino one night after a day of i62 with some of Barrage Esports and Raise Your Governors, I immediately head to my game of choice: blackjack.

 Except every table is taken.
 And one in particular is completely dominated by a single org in particular (who've asked not to be named).

 There’s pretty much the whole team roster here, plus managers, except for one other random guy stuck on the end of the table, an outsider heathen.